Venice for Visitors logo

 Dog riding gondola on Grand Canal

-Special services, such as singing, can boost the fare even more.
+Special services, such as singing, can increase the fare.
 This means you should confirm both the rate and the length of the ride before you get into the boat.

 If you dislike talking about price, you can leave that chore to your hotel concierge, though he (or she) may add a hefty surcharge to the gondolier's quoted rate.